uzzielperez/Creativity/README.md

 * The Art and Craft of Problem Solving by Paul Zeitz
 * Clean Code: A Handbook of Agile Software Craftmanship
 * Thinking Fast and Slow by Daniel Kahneman (Currently reading)
+* The Art of Creative Thinking by John Adair
+* Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert
+* The War of Art: Break Through the Block and Win Your Inner Creative Battles by Steven Pressfield
+* Steal Like An Artist: 10 things nobody told you about being creative by Austin Kleon
+* MasterMind:How to think like Sherlock Holmes by Maria Konnikova

 ## Indirect Books